vietbunder/pintu-test/README.md

 - The `/health` endpoint is used for Kubernetes liveness and readiness probes.
 - The CI/CD pipeline can be extended or customized within the `cicd/` directory.
+- Service can be consumed from the public internet using the DNS domain.

 https://pintu.development.mofi.id/